 When you return home from hospital after surgery for vulvar cancer, there will be a period of recovery and adjustment.

-Check with your surgeon or nurse about when you can start doing your regular activities.
-You may not be able to lift anything heavy or drive for 6–8 weeks, but gentle exercise such as walking can speed up recovery.
+Check with your gynaecological oncologist or nurse about when you can start doing your regular activities.
+You may not be able to lift anything heavy, but gentle exercise such as walking can help speed up recovery.
 Because of the risk of infection, avoid swimming until your doctor says you can.

 If you have lost part of your genital area, you may feel a sense of loss and grief.
 It may help to talk about how you are feeling with someone you trust.
-For more on this, see Effect on your emotions for more on this.
+For more on this, see Effect on your emotions.

 Using the toilet

 If the opening to your urethra is affected, you may find that going to the toilet is different.
 The urine stream might spray in different directions or go to one side.
-For tips, go here.
+Read tips on managing bladder issues.

 You will need to avoid driving after the surgery until your wounds have healed and you are no longer in pain.
-Discuss this issue with your doctor before the surgery.
+Discuss this issue with your doctor.

 View the Cancer Council NSW editorial policy.

 Speak to a health professional or to someone who has been there, or find a support group or forum

 Looking for transport, accommodation or home help?